sbt/sbt/src/sphinx/Howto/scala.rst

 The ``console`` action retrieves dependencies and compiles sources and puts them on the classpath of the Scala REPL.
 To enter the REPL with test dependencies and compiled test sources on the classpath, run ``test:console``.

 .. howto::
-   :id: console-project
+   :id: consoleProject
    :title: Enter the Scala REPL with plugins and the build definition on the classpath
    :type: command

-   console-project
+   consoleProject

 .. code-block:: console

-    > console-project
+    > consoleProject

-For details, see the :doc:`console-project </Detailed-Topics/Console-Project>` page.
+For details, see the :doc:`consoleProject </Detailed-Topics/Console-Project>` page.

 .. howto::
    :id: initial